You know, the French, the spoiled Brett French are out there rioting again.

 Today said that it would open more than 50 stores in distressed areas and help small business around those locations thrive once the discount chain moves in.

-The uh world's biggest retailer, often blamed for driving mom and pop stores out of business, said it would offer business development grants to nearby companies and give them free in-store advertising as part of a new economic development program.
+The world's biggest retailer, often blamed for driving mom and pop stores out of business, said it would offer business development grants to nearby companies and give them free in-store advertising as part of a new economic development program.

-As well as seminars for all surrounding small businesses on how to compete in a community with a Walmart.
+Walmart will also hold seminars for minority and women-owned business owners on how to become Walmart suppliers, as well as seminars for all surrounding small businesses on how to compete in a community with a Walmart.

-I know it is flat out amazing.
+I know it is flat and amazing.

-Here is Walmart, in order to tackle its critics, is going to go into depressed areas and raise them up and teach all these mom and pops in the community how to be successful, and even if you get really big, you might someday become a Walmart supplier.
+Here is Walmart, in order to tackle its critics, is going to go into depressed areas and raise them up and teach all these mom and pops in the community how to be successful.

 You can reach the pinnacle by becoming associated with us.